TechnologyEnhancedLearning/TELBlazor/README.md

  - TELBlazor.Components.ShowCase.WasmStaticClient
 	- Wasm global standalone

+## Configuration

+### Logging
+- For more detailed dependency injected logging see MVCBlazor project

 ## Notes

 ### Stuff you don't need to know (but may be useful for a specific issue on searching the readme)